Stonewall Jackson: Brother against sister

-The Civil War has sometimes been referred to as a war of "brother against brother," but in the case of the Jackson family, it was brother against sister.
+The Civil War has sometimes been referred to as a war of "brother against brother", but in the case of the Jackson family, it was brother against sister.
 Laura Jackson Arnold was close to her brother Thomas until the Civil War period.
 As the war loomed, she became a staunch Unionist in a somewhat divided Harrison County.
 She was so strident in her beliefs that she expressed mixed feelings upon hearing of Thomas's death.
 One Union officer said that she seemed depressed at hearing the news, but her Unionism was stronger than her family bonds.
-In a letter, he wrote that Laura had said she "would rather know that he was dead than to have him a leader in the rebel army".
+In a letter, he wrote that Laura had said that she "would rather know that he was dead than to have him a leader in the rebel army".
 Her Union sentiment also estranged her later from her husband, Jonathan Arnold.

 Early military career

 West Point

 In 1842, Jackson was accepted to the United States Military Academy at West Point, New York.
 Because of his inadequate schooling, he had difficulty with the entrance examinations and began his studies at the bottom of his class.
 Displaying a dogged determination that was to characterize his life, he became one of the hardest working cadets in the academy, and moved steadily up the academic rankings.
 Jackson graduated 17th out of 59 students in the Class of 1846.
-It was said by his peers that if he had stayed there another year, he would have graduated first.
+General Daniel Harvey Hill later remembered that Jackson's peers at West Point had said of Jackson, "If the course had been one year longer he would have graduated at the head of his class".